Alec Grieve: Early life and work

-Later life & work
+Later life and work

 Grieve painted symbolist or religious works such as Death and the Miser (1893), Sancta Spirita (1897) and The Longing of Eve (1898) that sought to express his intellectual ideals.
 The critics largely ignored these in favour of his landscapes, but when they did receive attention, opinion was decidedly mixed.
 The Advertiser referred to Grieve’s “dangerous quality of imagination” and “original ideas”.
 A writer in the Evening Telegraph found The Longing of Eve “simply horrible”.

 More serious attention was paid in 1897, when Grieve held a second solo exhibition in Thomas Murray’s gallery in Nethergate.
 After this show, critics reacted more positively to his work.
 Finis (1898) was widely praised, and after its debut at the Graphic Arts Association exhibition was shown at the Glasgow Institute and Royal Scottish Academy.

 Grieve was also a firm believer in socialism.
 During his time in London he became a close friend of Keir Hardie, and was the cartoonist for many years on Hardie’s periodical the Labour Leader.
 He was a member of the Independent Labour Party and the Dundee Central Workers Committee and often wrote about the role of art in the labour movement.

 Grieve’s figurative work had always shown a keen sympathy for the working class.
 In 1894, for example, he created a set of twelve etchings under the title The Blind at Work, showing scenes of life in the Dundee Blind Institution.

 Grieve’s many rural landscape paintings did not generally reveal his political sympathies, a notable exception being the 1903 painting The Ploughman and the Crows (now in Perth Museum & Art Gallery).
 It was exhibited at the Graphic Arts Association exhibition that year and later at the Paris Salon, where it was hung on the line and attracted considerable attention for its political symbolism – the crows as capitalists living off the fruits of the working man’s toil.

 Grieve moved to Tayport after his marriage in 1897, taking a studio at West Lights.
 In 1904 he and Frank Laing became the founders of the Tayport Artists' Circle, an exhibiting body of artists hoping to emulate the commercial success of other artists' colonies such as at Newlyn.
-Their first exhibition was held in Tayport in 1905, with three exhibitions following in Dundee in 1905-07 and one in Edinburgh in 1907.
+Their first exhibition was held in Tayport in 1905, with three exhibitions following in Dundee in 1905–07 and one in Edinburgh in 1907.